PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ## How to help test 1.7.7

 Your feedback on this beta is essential, the regressions you find right now are as many bugs less on the final version and less patches versions.
-It’s also fewer problems on your (or your customer’s) online store.
+It also means fewer problems on your (or your customer’s) online store.

 You must: